gdunlop/budget-boating/_posts/2020-06-23-Boat-trailers.markdown

 ![Boat trailer with rollers]({{site.baseurl}}/images/trailer.jpg)

 Avoid DIY boat trailers at all costs as they may well be illegal.
 You can be fined a large amount for towing an unsafe load so you **must** check the total weight of the trailer and boat is within your car's towing capacity.
-See the weight and width restrictions for [towing with a car](https://www.gov.uk/towing-with-car).
+See the current weight and width restrictions that apply to [towing with a car](https://www.gov.uk/towing-with-car).

-The boat weight should also be within the trailer's capacity but this is rather more difficult to check.
-My trailer is rated at 1500kg, which means the maximum combined weight of the trailer and boat must not exceed 1500kg - this is *just* inside the capacity for my tow car.
-The unladen trailer weighs 350kg, so the maximum boat weight is 1150kg.
+Boat weight should also be within the trailer's capacity but this is rather more difficult to check.
+For example my trailer is rated at 1500kg - the maximum combined weight of the trailer and boat must not exceed 1500kg.
+The unladen trailer weighs 350kg, so the maximum weight of boat, engine and fuel is 1150kg.

-If the overall tow weight is over 750kg the trailer must be braked.
-These can seize if the trailer is regularly used to launch in salt water and the brakes are not flushed after each use.
-It's illegal to tow over 750kg unless it's braked so check they've not been removed.
-A *flush kit* can be added so you simply hook up a hose and it flushes fresh water through the brake drums.
+If the overall tow weight (trailer plus load) is over 750kg then the trailer must be braked to be road legal.
+Owners often remove the brakes from boat trailers that are regularly in salt water and only used to launch and retrieve within a boat yard.
+This is common because drum brakes will rust quickly after exposure to salt water, which can cause them to seize.
+You can reduce the chance of this happening by fitting a *flush kit* - hook up a hose and flush fresh water through the hubs to get rid of the salt water.

 Wheel bearings are one of the main wear items on a trailer, but again these are hard to check without lifting each wheel in turn and checking for play.
 Ask the owner when the bearings were last serviced and budget £30-40 per wheel to replace.